You can use eazyBI advanced settings to add support for additional Jira custom fields as well as change eazyBI reporting engine parameters.

 If you need to add additional source applications in eazyBI for Jira Cloud, then add only the following advanced settings and list the additional application types, for example:

-- Create project (or use existing project) at https://console.developers.google.com.
+- Create a project (or use existing project) at https://console.developers.google.com.

-- In Credentials section create a new Client ID for web application and
+- In the Credentials section create a new Client ID for web application and

 - in Authorized Redirect URI enter